library(idiolect)

 Preparation

-(therefore this package must be
+readtext (therefore this package must be installed) while

-syntax to follow to name the files is
+to follow to name the files is:

 Assuming that a folder of plain text files with names according to